nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. Dealing with missing/corrupted data files

    1. Test case: Corrupted data file.
 This includes any invalid fields in `roster.json` located in `tp/data`. <br>
       Expected: A new set of roster sample data from `sampleRoster.json` will be loaded into the original file.
       Do exit the app for the new data from the uncorrupted sample file to overwrite `roster.java`.

    1. Test case: Missing data file.
 This indicates that `roster.java` does not exist in `tp/data`. <br>
-      Expected: A set of roster sample data from `sampleRoster.json` will be copied and loaded into a newly created `roster.java`
+      Expected: A set of roster sample data from `sampleRoster.json` will be copied and loaded into a newly created `roster.java`.
       Do exit the app for `roster.java` to be created.

 [Back to Instructions for Manual Testing](#appendix-instructions-for-manual-testing)